bbauska/W3Cx-2of5/README.md

 <h3 id="ch3-3-1">3.3.1 Common CSS Properties</h3>

 There are hundreds of CSS properties for you to use.
-The <a href="https://www.w3.org/Style/CSS/all-properties.en.html">complete list</a> is available on the W3C Web site (or also, see the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Reference">CSS reference page on the MDN Web site</a>).
+The <a href="https://www.w3.org/Style/CSS/all-properties.en.html" target="_blank">complete list</a> is available on the W3C Web site (or also, see the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Reference" target="_blank">CSS reference page on the MDN Web site</a>).

 Below we've gathered a more manageable list of the most useful